rezacsedu/Celonis_DS_Task/README.md

   - How would you design a devops pipeline using e.g. Github Actions for a Python package?
 Which functionalities would you include to ensure code quality and consistency?
   - Assuming the pipeline you implemented will be deployed as a product.
 Now the customer also wants to enable real time classification and consume an API that returns the classification results.
 How would you fit that into the existing architecture?
   - The whole system has been a huge success and also other customers want to use it.
-How would you adapt everything to be able to serve multiple customers with this product?
-Especially keep in mind scalability and data privacy.
+How would you adapt everything to be able to serve multiple customers  ==, especially keep in mind scalability and data privacy.
   - What would you recommend to automatically transfer machine learning models to production by running microservices for inferencing?